Crimson Route: Overview

 During the Argentia conference in August, USAAF Captain Elliott Roosevelt (who had surveyed the Crystal stations) briefed the top decisionmakers on the concept for the alternate route, which was accepted and given high priority.
 The network was now extended to include Crimson West, extending from Edmonton to Frobisher, and Crimson East, which used new bases east of Hudson Bay.

 This meant that the aircraft could be flown across the United States and Canada, where they would then be flown across the North Atlantic via Greenland and Iceland, never exceeding about 700 nautical miles in needed range.

 A much shorter route from Southern California could be used by flying a Great Circle Route north through central and northern Canada from Southern California, the distance to Iceland might be cut by almost 600 miles.
 It was expected that much more favourable flying weather would be found than in Northeastern North America, that valuable experience with Arctic conditions of flight would be acquired, and that the experiment might lead to the development of a shorter airway into Russia (see: Northwest Staging Route).

-In practice, the northern alternate route would suffer from extended darkness and extreme cold in winter, and difficult resupply and sparse infrastructure in summer.
-With the greater success of the southern route and the defeat of the U-boats in 1943, the Crimson concept fell into disfavor, but not until the fields and considerable support facilities had been constructed.
+In practice, the northern alternate route suffered from extended darkness and extreme cold in winter, and difficult resupply and sparse infrastructure in both winter and summer.
+With the greater success of the southern route and the defeat of Germany's U-boats in 1943, the Crimson concept fell into disfavor, but not until the fields and considerable support facilities had been constructed.